xPuffball/AWS-SAA-NOTES/README.md

 # Jaemin's AWS Study Notes
 ## Prelude
->These notes are based on Adrian's Cantrill's AWS SAA-C02 course at learn.cantrill.io - these notes are for personal tracking & development goals - they are not guranteed to be accurate or useful to your study.
+>These notes are based on Stephane Maarek's course on Udemy - these notes are for personal tracking & development goals - they are not guranteed to be accurate or useful to your study.
 ### AWS Certifications
 AWS Certifications can be broken down into 4 different categories of certs:
 - Foundational